Dame Linda Pollard DBE DL Hon LLD

-Linda is a huge advocate of partnership working and leads a number of successful high level partnership groups bringing together leaders from across the region, and beyond, to focus on range of important issues including the closer working between health and social care, building economic investment into Leeds and the wider City region, the appropriate representation of women on Boards, community cohesion and improving the local environment and public realm to name a few.
+Linda advocates partnership working and bringing together leaders from across the region and beyond to facilitate closer working between health and social care, building economic investment in Leeds and the wider City region, and the appropriate representation of women on Boards.

 Linda is also an active Deputy Lord Lieutenant for West Yorkshire and was awarded a CBE in 2013 for her work in the business community in Yorkshire and an OBE in 2003 for her work in Bradford.
 She was also awarded an Honorary doctorate by the University of Leeds.